Solifugae

-Solifugae is an order of arachnids known variously as solifuges, sun spiders, camel spiders, and wind scorpions.
+Solifugae is an order of arachnids known variously as solifuges, sun spiders, camel spiders, wind scorpions, and jerrymanders.
 The order includes more than 1,000 described species in about 147 genera.
 Despite their common names, they differ from both order Araneae (spiders) and order Scorpiones (scorpions).
 Most species of solifuges live in dry climates and feed opportunistically on ground-dwelling arthropods and other small animals.
 The largest species grow to a length of 12–15 cm, including legs.
 A number of urban legends exaggerate the size and speed of solifuges, and their potential danger to humans, which is negligible.

 Etymology

 The order's name is derived from the Latin sol meaning "sun" and fugere meaning "to flee".
 Put together, it means "those that flee from the sun".
 These animals have a number of common names, including sun spiders, wind scorpions, wind spiders, red romans, and camel spiders.
 In Afrikaans, they are known as haarskeerders ("hair shavers"), and baardskeerders ("beard shavers"), in reference to myths that they cut hair to be used as nest bedding.